api3dao/signed-api/packages/airnode-feed/README.md

 ### Configuration files

-Pusher needs two configuration files, `pusher.json` and `secrets.env`.
-All expressions of a form `${SECRET_NAME}` are referring to values from secrets and are interpolated inside the `pusher.json` at runtime.
+Airnode feed needs two configuration files, `airnode-feed.json` and `secrets.env`.
+All expressions of a form `${SECRET_NAME}` are referring to values from secrets and are interpolated inside the `airnode-feed.json` at runtime.
 You are advised to put sensitive information inside secrets.

 You can also refer to the [example configuration](./config).